Étienne Charles de Loménie de Brienne

 Étienne Charles de Loménie de Brienne (/fr/; 9 October 1727 – 19 February 1794) was a French clergyman, bishop, cardinal, politician and finance minister of King Louis XVI.
+He was widely believed by his contemporaries — though not universally — to have been an atheist.

 Life

 Early career

 He was born in Paris, in the Loménie family from Flavignac, some twenty kilometres from the city of Limoges, in the Limousin region of France, currently part of Nouvelle-Aquitaine.
 Their origins have been traced back there to the 15th century.

 The Loménie de Brienne were the junior branch of the Loménie family and had succeeded in implanting themselves into the world of the French royal court over several centuries.
 They had been ennobled in 1552 when Martial de Loménie became secretary to King Henry II of France, and later acquired the lordship of Versailles (1561–1571).
 By an advantageous marriage in 1623 the Loménie became counts of Brienne.
 They continued in high ranking positions in the state, occupying important government posts in foreign affairs under Louis XIV and towards the end of the Ancien régime at the ministry of war.
 Charles-François de Loménie de Brienne was Bishop of Coutances (1668–1720) and their adopted cousin Pierre-François de Loménie was briefly to be Coadjutor Archbishop of Sens (1789–1794).

 A capable student, Étienne-Charles entered the clergy, seeing this as the path to attaining a distinguished position.
 In 1751 he became a doctor of theology, though there were doubts as to the orthodoxy of his thesis.
 The same year he was appointed vicar general (grand vicaire) to the Cardinal Archbishop of Rouen, Nicolas de Saulx-Tavannes.
 After visiting Rome, he was made Bishop of Condom on 19 December 1760, and on 21 March 1763 was translated to become Archbishop of Toulouse.
 In the years 1766 to 1769, he was commendatory Abbot of Mont-Saint-Michel Abbey, and from 1788 commendatory Abbot of Corbie.
 In 1772, he chaired the Commission des Réguliers, set up to suppress religious houses that were in terminal decline.